ktrips/yomi-skill-bot/README.md

   - pip install

 ## How to use:
-- Be a friend with "Clova Read Skill" -
+- Be a friend with "Clova Read Skill" in Clova app -
-- Be a friend with "LINE Read Bot" -
+- Be a friend with "LINE Read Bot" in LINE -